skpacha/Crunchyroll-Downloader/readme.md

 ### Installation

 Download the latest exe installer from the [releases](https://github.com/Tenpi/Crunchyroll-Downloader-GUI/releases) tab.
 Don't forget to uninstall the app if you are going to update it (eventually I plan on integrating some auto-updating functionality).
+You may get a warning message along the lines of "running this app can harm your PC", but don't worry because it's safe.

 ### Bugs and Requests